-According to Sugianto states that the development of information and communication technology also affects the progress of education, especially in terms of learning media innovation because this virtual or digital module has an attractive appearance, is easy to understand, and is easy to use.
+According to Sugianto states that the development of information and communication technology also affects the progress of education, especially in terms of 19 ning media innovation because this virtual or digital module has an attractive appearance, is easy to understand, and is easy to use.
 The presence of multimedia in the learning process is very useful.
 One of the learning media that can be combined into one between learning models, print technology teaching materials, and the use of computer technology, namely digital modules.
 Digital modules can also be used anywhere, making it more practical to carry anywhere [4].

 Digital modules or often also referred to as electronic modules are learning tools or facilities that contain materials, methods, limitations, and ways of evaluating that are designed systematically and attractively to achieve the expected competencies.
-One form of presenting learning materials in digital or electronic formats is e-books.
+One form of presenting learning 15 aterials in digital or electronic formats is e-books.
 An electronic book or e-book is an electronic version of a printed book, read using electronic devices and special software.

-Digital module is a module in digital form which is a computer program. electronic/digital tools that can be combined to build electronic modules are (1) Microsoft Office PowerPoint, (2) Microsoft Office Word, and (3) Authorware.
-Microsoft Office PowerPoint can be used as the main page of the Electronic Module [5] and the development of digital module innovation is a process of designing independent teaching materials that are systematically arranged in electronic format to achieve certain learning The development model used objectives. development is quite diverse and one of them is the development model developed by Dick and Carry, namely the ADDIE development model which includes five stages, namely Analysis (needs analysis), Design (planning), Development (development), Implementation (implementation), and Evaluation (evaluation) [6].
+Digital module is a module in digital form which is built using a computer program.
+Several electronic/digital tools 17t can be combined to build electronic modules are (1) Microsoft Office PowerPoint, (2) Microsoft Office Word, and (3) Authorware.
+Microsoft Office PowerPoint can be used as the main page 34 the Electronic Module [5] and the development of digital module innovation is a process of designing independent teaching materials that are systematically arranged in electronic format to achieve certain learning objectives.
+The development model used for go elopment is quite diverse and one of them is the developing it model developed by Dick and Carry, namely the ADDIE development model which includes five stages, namely Analysis (needs analysis), Design (planning), Development (development), Implementation (implementation), and Evaluation (evaluation) [6].